lvcassouza/Mines/README.md

 ## Features

 - User-friendly and intuitive interface.
-- Customizable board with different mine quantities.
+- Customizable board with different mine quantities (Clicking on the flag opens a difficulty menu).
 - Alerts to inform about game outcome (win or loss).
 - Ability to restart the game at any time.